Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Oil Extraction
 Oil was developed in the 1970s due to domestic demand and lesser reliance on other countries for the USA.

+#### Management strategies in the tundra

+- snake drilling: from one site, lateral drilling underground can reach more areas.
+This reduces the need for there to be infrastructure and heat pipes between oil extraction sites, which can melt permafrost
+- building on pads and piles: